MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.410.md

 (9) *Scope of definition.* The provisions of this § 682.410(a) define reserve funds and assets for purposes of sections 422 and 428 of the Act.
 These provisions do not, however, affect the Secretary's authority to use all funds and assets of the agency pursuant to section 428(c)(9)(F)(vi) of the Act.

-(10) *Minimum reserve fund level.* The guaranty agency must maintain a current minimum reserve level of not less than -
+(10) *Minimum reserve fund level.* The guaranty agency must maintain a current minimum reserve level of not less than—

 (i) .5 percent of the amount of loans outstanding, for the fiscal year of the agency that begins in calendar year 1993;